3 Cheers: Good Samaritans Terry Phillips, Ronald Burgess Rescue Children From Fire

 It was just a normal Thursday morning when Ronald Burgess saw the smoke.

 Two children were trapped inside a Northeast Philadelphia building and he could hear them crying.
-Burgess ran to the back of the building, with Terry Phillips was right beside him.
+Burgess ran to the back of the building, and Terry Phillips was right beside him.

 “The kids were halfway out the window,” said Phillips.
 “They’re not going to make it jumping by themselves.
 Luckily, I was there with the other guy and we could catch them.”